Guide for Authors

 1. Title of the article.
 Use a concise and informative title.
 Titles are often used in information-retrieval systems.
 Avoid abbreviations and formulae where possible.
 It should not exceed two printed lines

-Indicate who will handle correspondence at all stages of refereeing and publication, also post-publication.
+• Correspondance Indicate who will handle correspondence at all stages of refereeing and publication, also post-publication.
+The corresponding author(s) should be marked with an asterisk in the author list.
 Ensure that the e-mail address is given and that contact details are kept up to date by the corresponding author.

 Ethics approval and consent to participate